YongliHe23/SequenceExamples-GE/README.md

 ## Preparing a .seq file for GE

-### Add TRID labels
+### Define segments (block groups) by adding TRID labels

+We define a 'segment' as a consecutive sub-sequence of Pulseq blocks that are always executed together, such as a TR or a magnetization preparation section.
+The GE interpreter needs this information to construct the sequence.

-Like tv6, add `TRID` labels to mark the beginning of each TR or sequence sub-module.
+Therefore, like in tv6, you must add `TRID` labels to mark the beginning of each TR or sequence sub-module.
+You can see how this is done in the examples included in this repository.
-See the tv6 manual for details.
+See also the tv6 manual for further details.

+When creating a segment, **the interpreter inserts a 116us dead time at the end of each segment**.
+Please account for this when creating your .seq file.

 ### Set system hardware parameters